aaronbloomfield/pdr/labs/lab05/index.md

 3. A description of the space-time tradeoff between the two implementations.
 4. A characterization of situations where AVL trees are preferable to Binary search trees.

-We are looking for a full page (double-spaced) for parts 3 and 4 combined.
-You can single-space as long as it has the same length (in terms of words).
+We are looking for these items to be addressed VERY briefly.
+We estimate the report should be 1 page or less in total.
+A short paragraph for each item 2-4 is fine.